Skip to content

 As a guide, daily reading practice of around 10-15 minutes is most effective.

 VIPERS questions can be found on the back page of your child's reading record card once their focus in reading has moved from phonics and word accuracy and towards comprehension.
-If you would like a copy of the VIPERS questions, please download them here.
+Download a copy of the VIPERS questions.

 From time to time, your child's enthusiasm to read regularly at home may waiver – perhaps as they move up a book band and start to find it a little trickier or perhaps they are ready to move onto the next stage.
 In this instance, here are some techniques to try at home to 'mix up' the routine: